renatomattos2912/mycli/README.md

 > PS: Work in progress [It is not production ready, so be careful]

-MyCLI is made to help you to start projects fast, just choose what you want and MyCLI will give you a good start point based on some opinionated best practices like DDD and Clean Code, and after you get you project bootstraped, you can use mycli to add new things too, like modules, services, componentes ...
+MyCLI is made to help you to start projects fast, just choose what you want and MyCLI will give you a good start point based on some opinionated best practices like DDD and Clean Code, and after you get you project bootstraped, you can use MyCLI to add new things too, like modules, services, components ...

 ## Install